How to Cook:

 Salt and ground black pepper

-Mix mustard, thyme, lemon juice, and garlic in a large container with lid.
+Mix mustard, thyme, lemon juice, and garlic in a large container with a lid.

 Sprinkle with salt to season.